Finish the Path!

 What about flash floods?
 Isn't it dangerous to be in the channel?

-Stream gauges, precipitation gauges and the weather forecast will trigger automatic closures of this portion of the path.
+Stream gauges, precipitation gauges, and the weather forecast will trigger automatic closures of this portion of the path.
 Studies indicate we have four hours to clear the channel before floodwaters rise.
-With five points of access along this 8.5-mile stretch, that's plenty of time, even if an emergency crew has to go into the channel to remove someone who is injured.
+With five points of access along this 8.5-mile stretch, that's plenty of time, even if an emergency crew has to go into the channel to remove someone who is in injured.

 Will this reduce the capacity of the channel to carry water?